 Charitable gift annuities and charitable remainder trusts are offered to donors wishing to make a deferred gift to the Family of Faith endowments, parish and school endowments, operating funds, or other charitable causes.
 Donors receive life income payments and the gift remainder is restricted for Foundation endowments or other charitable causes.
-Net earnings on charitable remainder trust investments in excess of the payments made to donors are also restricted for Foundation endowment programs or other charitable causes selected by the donor in the original gift instrument.
+Net earnings on charitable remainder trust investments in excess of the payments made to donors are also restricted for Foundation endowment.
 Assets received are recorded at fair value on the date the agreement or trust is recognized.
 Liabilities on charitable gift annuities and charitable remainder trusts are established based on the present value of payments to be made.
 These liabilities are recalculated annually, based on life expectancy assumptions, and the resulting revaluation amount is included in the change in value of split-interest agreements in the statements of activities.